tonetxo/Video-Converter-Gal/README.md

 * Easy video and image conversion powered by ffmpeg.
 * **Reliably converts animated WebP files (the original motivation for the project!).**
 * Adjust video speed and quality (CRF/QP).
-* Color correction presets and manual adjustments (brightness, contrast, saturation).
+* Color correction presets and manual adjustments (brightness, contrast, saturation...).
 * Scale video resolution.
 * Audio mixing with fade-in/out effects for multiple tracks.
 * GPU acceleration support (NVIDIA NVENC).
+* It does not use AI models to be lightweight.
+* Creates a cache to speed up processes, it is deleted upon exit or manually.

 ## 🚀 How to Use